-After taking this sleeping pills medicine or tablets you will get awesome sleep in your bed you will feel fresh in the morning there is no side effect if you take only one pill .better sleep give good feel whole day .
+After taking these sleeping pills medicine or tablets you will get awesome sleep in your bed you will feel fresh in the morning there is no side effect if you take only one pill .better sleep give a good feel the whole day.

 If you have been taking this medication regularly for an extended period of time, do not stop taking it suddenly without talking with your doctor.